Symphony No. 1 (Tippett): Music

-Musical elements

 Tippett himself said that the symphony was exuberant rather than refined: "... it's got drive and it's highly wrought".
 After an energetic and rhythmically insistent opening movement, the Adagio is a darkly mysterious ground bass with variations, in Purcellian manner.
 The third movement (Presto) is a vigorous scherzo with a pavan-like trio scored for the strings.
 The finale is a double fugue based on two very different, contrasting subjects, which Tippett then combines in intricate contrapuntal figuration.
 At the climax, however, the music falls apart, and the work ends in a wholly unexpected way.